I still dream about this rendition of chicken paprikash. I love visiting markets when I…

 There is a widely held belief that the joy found in eating a delicious meal can be directly proportionate to the enjoyment found in what the French call…“amour.”
 Since at least a part of your honeymoon is going to be engaged in…amour, why not consider spending the rest of the time learning more about preparing and enjoying culinary delights and plan a honeymoon that combines the two?

-There is a certain romance in the air there, with its rolling hills, wineries and some of the country’s best restaurants.
-That’s why it might seem an odd location for a boot camp, unless the boot camp is run by the Culinary Institute of America (CIA).
-The CIA’s “Flavors of Wine Country Boot Camp” is a three day course that celebrates the produce, cheeses and wine (WINE!) that is produced in the region under the guidance of the same instructors that teach CIA’s full-time courses.
-These are some long days spent in the CIA’s teaching kitchens, but there are also opportunities to explore the campus, attend wine tastings and to sample the local produce.
-Plus, there’s an opportunity to dine in the CIA’s very well regarded restaurant on campus or to head off on your own to one of the many restaurants in the area.
+There is a certain romance in the air there, with its rolling hills, wineries, and some of the country’s best restaurants.
+That’s why it might seem an odd location for a boot camp unless the boot camp is run by the Culinary Institute of America (CIA).
+The CIA’s “Flavors of Wine Country Boot Camp” is a three-day course that celebrates the produce, cheeses, and wine (WINE!) that is produced in the region under the guidance of the same instructors that teach CIA’s full-time courses.
+These are some long days spent in the CIA’s teaching kitchens, but there are also opportunities to explore the campus, attend wine tastings and sample the local produce.
+Plus, there’s an opportunity to dine in the CIA’s very well-regarded restaurant on campus or to head off on your own to one of the many restaurants in the area.
 I would book a room in one of the cute hotels nearby the campus in St. Helena for at least 5 days so that there would be plenty of “us” time before and after the course.

 What’s your ultimate culinary adventure?
 Sitting at the chef’s table?
 Wine tasting your way through Italy?

 Image credit (feature photo): © Phil McCarten / Reuters